 Jones, a fan of the movie, had already created a profitable company selling replica “leg lamps,” also from the film.
 Directly across the street from the house is the official A Christmas Story House Museum, which features original props, costumes and memorabilia from the film, as well as hundreds of rare behind-the-scenes photos.

 In January 2014, a team of paranormal investigators sought to determine whether the famous house was haunted.
 According to Cleveland.com and Fearnet, paranormal investigators filming a new TV series called American Haunts investigated the house and claimed it would appear on the seventh episode of the series.
 Co-hosts and lead investigators Dave Rhode and Craig Gozzetti formed their paranormal team, Investigating American Haunts, in 2012.

 According to their Facebook page, “For each investigation we partner with a local group and joint investigation of that groups favorite haunted locations.
 Using technology and proven methods of paranormal investigation, along with personal experiences, research conducted by our research team can lead to a more complete picture of any possible paranormal activity.
 Thereby provide our viewers with the best possible evidence available.
 We then take our cooperative investigations and edit them for narrow-cast networks, Internet Broadcasts and Television.”

 Despite a follow up investigation in December 2014, the show never materialized.
-The group’s Twitter feed has not been updated in over a year.
+The group’s Twitter feed has not been updated in years.
 It is not clear what, if any, activity has been reported at the house.